Paweł Althamer

-Paweł Althamer (born 12 May 1967, Warsaw) is a Polish contemporary sculptor, performer, collaborative artist and creator of installations, and video art.
+Paweł Althamer (born 12 May 1967, Warsaw) is a Polish sculptor, performer, collaborative artist and creator of installations, and video art.

 Life and work

-In the years 1988-1993, he studied sculpture at the Warsaw Academy of Fine Arts.
-Since the mid-1990s, he has been collaborating with the Foksal Gallery in Warsaw.
+In the years 1988–1993, he studied sculpture at the Warsaw Academy of Fine Arts.
+Beginning in the mid-1990s he collaborated with the Foksal Gallery in Warsaw.
 In 2000, he participated in Manifesta 3 in Ljubljana, Slovenia.
 In 2004, he won the Vincent Award from the Broere Charitable Foundation in the Netherlands.
-In 2007, he presented the exhibition One of many with the Nicola Trussardi Foundation.